accesscode-2-1/unit-3/lessons/22_APIs.md

 #### Bonus Do Now (Late Morning / Afternoon)

 > Create an app using RetroFit that populates a listview with your repositories on github.
+You may find it helpful to use an online tutorial [such as this one](https://guides.codepath.com/android/Consuming-APIs-with-Retrofit) for reference.

 ## Exit Ticket
 Please submit the exit ticket [here](https://docs.google.com/forms/d/1R2EKzGCiIkN4qSuIYPC-gR0kf__lGs_1wtji9JtXNt8/viewform).